hamzahamidi/ajsf/README.md

 Finally, if you want to see what scripts a particular framework will automatically load, after setting that framework you can call `getFrameworkStylesheets()` or `getFrameworkScritps()` from the `FrameworkLibraryService` to return the built-in arrays of URLs.

 However, if you are creating a production site you should load these assets separately, and make sure to remove all references to `loadExternalAssets` to prevent the assets from being loaded twice.

+## contributing guide

+If you like this project and want to contribute you can check this [documentation](./CONTRIBUTING.md).

 ## License